 In connection with the acquisition of Shape, on January 24, 2020, the Company entered into a Term Credit Agreement ("Term Credit Agreement") with certain institutional lenders that provides for a senior unsecured term loan facility in an aggregate principal amount of \$400.0 million (the "Term Loan Facility").
 The Term Loan Facility had an original maturity date of January 24, 2023 with quarterly installments equal to 1.25% of the original principal amount.
 Borrowings under the Term Loan Facility bore interest at a rate equal to LIBOR, plus an applicable margin of 1.125% to 1.75% depending on the Company's leverage ratio.
 The proceeds from the Term Loan Facility were primarily used to finance the acquisition of Shape and related expenses.
-In connection with the Term Loan Facility, the Company incurred \$2.2 million in debt issuance costs, which are recorded as a reduction to the carrying value of the principal amount of the debt.
+In connection with the Term Loan Facility, the Company incurred \$2.2 million in debt issuance costs, which were recorded as a reduction to the carrying value of the principal amount of the debt.

 On December 15, 2022, the Company voluntarily prepaid, in full, all borrowings under the Term Loan Facility, including the outstanding principal balance of \$350.0 million, and all accrued, but unpaid interest outstanding of \$3.0 million.
 All remaining debt issuance costs were amortized to interest expense associated with the prepayment.
 As a result of the payoff of its Term Loan Facility, the Company was released of any and all obligations, maintenance of covenants, and indebtedness under the Term Credit Agreement.
+The weighted average interest rate on the principal amount under the Term Loan Facility outstanding balance was 4.072% for the period of October 1, 2022 to December 15, 2022.

 As of September 30, 2022, \$350.0 million of principal amount under the Term Loan Facility was outstanding, excluding unamortized debt issuance costs of \$0.2 million.
-The weighted average interest rate on the principal amount under the Term Loan Facility outstanding balance was 4.072% and 1.282% for the three months ended December 31, 2022 and 2021, respectively.
+The weighted average interest rate on the principal amount under the Term Loan Facility outstanding balance was 1.282% for the three and six months ended March 31, 2022, respectively.